-Traditional Tartan Christmas Tree
+Tartan Christmas Tree

-Glam Winter Woodlands Tree
+Glam White Christmas Tree

-The also-vintage village set is a real treat for all the kids.
-This year, I laid a fuzzy blanket for the “snow covered hills” rather than use fake snow.
+The also-vintage village set is a real treat for visitors of every age.
+This year, I tried a fuzzy blanket for the “snow covered hills” in place of fake snow.
 Much less mess!

 Simple “Family Tree” Tree

-Plus, THAT sparkle!
+And oh, THAT sparkle!

 Merry Christmas!
-I hope your tree trimming is going smooth and merrily along!
+I hope your tree trimming is going smooth and merrily along.

 Grab our free series "Weekend Home Projects that will Transform Your Life"

 Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more!